 Vitex works well for:

 As I said above, vitex may raise LH levels, which can be problematic for women with PCOS who already tend to have high levels of LH.
 If LH is high, then there is typically no LH surge, and thus no ovulation.
 So I don’t really recommend vitex for women with PCOS who have high LH levels in my practice.
 That is just my experience though.
-You should absolutely consult with a trained herbalist to figure out the best herbal treatment for you (which may include vitex!).
+You should absolutely consult with a trained herbalist to figure out the best herbal treatment for you.

 How to take Vitex